MooersLab/gantt-chart-py/README.md

 Gantt charts help keep you realistic about your planning.
 They are valuable for planning large, complex projects and managing multiple projects.
 However, finding open-source software to make timelines is a pain.
-The place holder plan is probably not realistic, but you get the idea.
+The placeholder plan is not realistic, but you get the idea.